Climate and Average Weather Year Round in Rio de Janeiro Brazil

 Based on the tourism score, the best time of year to visit Rio de Janeiro for warm-weather activities is from mid May to late September.

-The hot season lasts for 2.7 months, from December 25 to March 15, with an average daily high temperature above 86°F. The hottest day of the year is February 12, with an average high of 88°F and low of 76°F.
+The hot season lasts for 2.7 months, from December 25 to March 15, with an average daily high temperature above 86°F. The hottest month of the year in Rio de Janeiro is February, with an average high of 88°F and low of 76°F.

-The cool season lasts for 4.7 months, from May 19 to October 10, with an average daily high temperature below 79°F. The coldest day of the year is July 22, with an average low of 65°F and high of 77°F.
+The cool season lasts for 4.7 months, from May 19 to October 10, with an average daily high temperature below 79°F. The coldest month of the year in Rio de Janeiro is July, with an average low of 66°F and high of 77°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.